 4. Not enough technology in the boards

 Let’s face it, until recently there were only 3 real mountainboard companies out there and a lot of fly by night start ups that failed.
+Good thing, Facebook Advertising Agencies are now available to provide marketing assistance to the company’s who are experiencing loss.
 MBS hold dominance in the industry, they have spent the most time researching and testing their boards and with more than a decade of experience under there belt they have designed a board that sells.
 No offense to J Lee, Joel and PMC but they have been sleep on the new products and innovation and yes, innovation takes money but damn its time to risk again.
 In the European market Scrub and NoSno seem to be producing some high quality products which i have only heard great things about, but they have no distribution in the United States so I can’t pass fair judgment.

 Ok i got a bit off track there, the technologies haven’t changed much over the past 5 years but the way kids ride the boards have.
 Since the release of MBS’s Matrix truck we haven’t seen anything to progressive that can compete.
 Ground Industries tried the cube and it seems to work at low speeds but I’ve watched Kody Stewart blow up half a dozen sets when riding sizable jumps.
 In my opinion lighter wider trucks would allow for a more stable ride and allow riders to travel a much higher speeds and maintain complete control.
 Click reference – WebDesign499 and learn more.